specure/ont-drive-test-tool-manager/README.md

 6. put signal tracker in active track screen
 7. now you should be able to start and stop signal tracking on signal tracker app

 ## TODO:

+1. Check if bluetooth is enabled first and check for devices on if it is and show on screen problem when it is not enabled
-1. Display only paired devices with running signal tracker app installed and running
+2. Display only paired devices with running signal tracker app installed and running
-2. Visualize loading states (connecting, starting, stopping)
+3. Visualize loading states (connecting, starting, stopping)
-3. Pull to refresh of bluetooth devices
+4. Pull to refresh of bluetooth devices

 ## Potential limitation: